VMware

 Acquisition in 2008

-B-HIVE, based in Dubai, Riyadh, and Los Angeles, specializes in providing virtual environment management solutions for retailers, financial organizations, and web companies.
-Its flagship product, Conductor, is a virtual appliance that integrates with existing data center infrastructure.
-Utilizing advanced self-learning technology, Conductor maps user transactions and application components, allowing IT teams to monitor, analyze, and control operations effectively.
-The software offers visibility into multi-tier applications, tracking end-user transaction response times, virtual machine utilization, and interdependencies among virtual machines.
-By establishing baseline performance metrics and generating service level reports, B-HIVE enables businesses to deliver predictable service levels to customers while optimizing resource allocation and performance in a cost-effective manner.
+B-hive Networks, based in Dubai, Riyadh, and Los Angeles, specializes in virtual environment management solutions tailored for retailers, financial organizations, and web companies.
+Its flagship product, Conductor, is a virtual appliance that integrates within existing data center infrastructures.
+Utilizing self-learning technology, Conductor effectively maps user transactions and application components, allowing IT departments to monitor and manage operations efficiently.
+The software provides insights into multi-tier applications, including end-user transaction response times, virtual machine utilization, and interdependencies among virtual machines.
+By establishing baseline performance metrics and facilitating service level reporting, B-hive Networks enables businesses to enhance the availability and performance of their services while optimizing resource allocation in a cost-effective manner.

 Thinstall